matuteiglesias/journal/content/Dev/2024-11-16_Intraday_Trading_Analysis_and_Visualization.md

 ## 📅 2024-11-16 — Session: Intraday Trading Analysis and Visualization

 **🕒 22:30–23:25**
-**🏷️ Labels**: data analysis, intraday trading, visualization, Python, trading strategies
+**🏷️ Labels**: Data Analysis, Intraday Trading, Visualization, Python, Trading Strategies
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to set up a local environment for [[data analysis]] and conduct a comprehensive analysis of intraday trading data using [[Python]].
+The session aimed to set up a local environment for data analysis and conduct a comprehensive analysis of intraday trading data using [[Python]].

 ### Key Activities
-- Installed necessary libraries for [[data analysis]], including yfinance, pandas, seaborn, and matplotlib.
+- Installed necessary libraries for data analysis, including yfinance, pandas, seaborn, and matplotlib.
 - Initiated a screening process for message organization and knowledge management.
 - Fetched and analyzed 1-minute intraday stock data using [[Python]], with a focus on visualization techniques.
 - Calculated pairwise close price ratios and visualized them using a heatmap.